-$$\frac{\Delta I{\mu}}{I{\mu}} = \alpha_T \frac{\Delta T{\text{eff}}}{T{\text{eff}}}$$ where $\alpha{T}$ is the atmospheric temperature coefficient, which is a function of both the muon threshold energy and the $K/\pi$ ratio.
-As the energy increases, the muon intensity becomes more dependent on the meson critical energy $\varepsilon{\pi,K}$ , which in turn depends on the atmospheric temperature.
-The $\alpha{T}$ coefficient reflects the fraction of mesons that are sensitive to atmospheric temperature variations.
-For energies much greater than the critical energy, and thus for very deep experiments, the value of $\alpha_T$ approaches unity.
+Many underground/water/ice experiments measured the correlation between temperature and high energy muon intensity.
+It was found that Ambrosio et al. (1997c) an effective temperature $T{\rm eff}$, defined by the weighted average of temperatures from the surface to the top of the atmosphere, is useful to describe the situation. $T{\rm eff}$ approximates the atmosphere as an isothermal body, weighting each pressure layer according to its relevance to muon production in atmosphere.
+The variation of muon rate $\Delta I{\mu}/I{\mu}$ is related to the effective temperature as where α_T is the atmospheric temperature coefficient, which is a function of both the muon threshold energy and the K/π ratio.
+As the energy increases, the muon intensity becomes more dependent on the meson critical energy $\epsilon{\pi,K}$, which in turn depends on the atmospheric temperature (Grashorn et al., 2010).
+The α_T coefficient reflects the fraction of mesons that are sensitive to atmospheric temperature variations.
+For energies much greater than the critical energy, and thus for very deep experiments, the value of α_T approaches unity.
 The expected effective temperature coefficient as a function of depth is shown in Fig. 11, together with the values measured by underground/ice experiments.